zsparal/api-documentation/source/onboarding/getting-started.rst

 Step 2: Customer signs up and gives authorization
 -------------------------------------------------
 Once you send your customer to the authorize URL they will see a welcome screen.
-This page informs the customer that the application is using Mollie to create payments and displays the logo you've configured in the `hosted onboarding settings <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_.
+This page informs the customer that the application is using Mollie to create payments.

 When the customer continues they will be shown a signup form (they can also login if they already have an account).
-Then, the oAuth permission screen will ask for permissions to view their onboarding status and submit data.
+Then, the OAuth permission screen will ask for permissions to view their onboarding status and submit data.

 .. image:: ../oauth/images/oauth-permission-onboarding@2x.png